j-thd/jorgOS/README.md

     - Used for the serial monitor

 - Debugging
-  - Checking register contents
+  - Checking register contents and understanding their specific purposes
   - Monitoring through serial monitor
-  - Attaching a Logic Analyzer
+  - Attaching a Logic Analyser
   - Example of problems that were solved:
     - Debugged apparent broken context-switch after switching the toolchain.
       Turned out to be that FPU settings were not as expected, which affects what is and must be pushed onto the stack.
 This was found out by closely inspecting the Link Register and noticing the MCU was not running in the expected FPU mode based on its contents.
+  - Design-by-contract style asserts